pdp10/sbpipe/README.rst

 The R functions used by SBpipe for data analysis can also be retrieved separately from `CRAN (sbpiper)`_, `bioconda (r-sbpiper)`_, or from `GitHub (sbpiper)`_.

-To download the Snakemake workflows for SBpipe, visit the GitHub package `sbpipe_snake`_.
+To download the Snakemake workflows for SBpipe, visit the GitHub repository `sbpipe_snake`_.

 **Citation:** Dalle Pezze P, Le Novère N. SBpipe: a collection of pipelines for automating repetitive simulation and analysis tasks. *BMC